Amber House

 Amber House is a playful reimagination of a Mid North Coast home for a young family seeking a genuine tree-change.

-Originally a modest, late-1970s timber house with mid-century sensibilities (perhaps ‘poor man’s mid-century’), the project isn’t a textbook restoration, but a considered response to good bones and a strong original spirit.
-Through careful planning changes, warmth and playfulness, the tired home has been gently elevated beyond its original state into a relaxed family retreat — one that invites the doors to be thrown open and everyday life to unfold with ease.
+Originally a modest, late-1970s timber house with modernist sensibilities (perhaps ‘poor man’s modernism’), the project isn’t a textbook restoration, but a considered response to good bones and a strong original spirit.
+Through careful planning changes, warmth and playfulness, the tired home has been gently elevated beyond its original state into a relaxed family retreat, one that invites the doors to be thrown open and everyday life to unfold with ease.

 Have a project in mind you’d like to discuss?
 Get in contact and we can start the conversation.